opengeospatial/OGC-Web-API-Guidelines/README.md

 Error Codes are the developers insight into your API.
 So be precise and as detailed as possible.

+Error handling is often one of the biggest complaints when using an API.

 Usually, errors are associated with HTTP status codes.

-But, support a "switch off" which always returns a status code 200 plus additional (debug / insight) information in the response body
+However, support a "switch off" that always returns a status code 200 plus additional (debug / insight) information in the response body

     e.g. ?suppress_response_codes=true

-Return detailed human readable error no. + description + information how to fix things + contact details
+Return detailed human readable error no. + description + information on how to fix things + contact details

     { "developer_message": "…",
       "user_message": "...",